borzois/ascii-paint/README.md

 # ascii-canvas
-small terminal based ascii art canvas
+Small terminal based ascii art canvas

+### Building
-compile using -lncurses
+Compile using -lncurses

-move cursor using arrow keys, space to write, \[ and \] to change the current character, \` to exit B - brush tool; L - line tool;
+`gcc -o ascii-paint ascii-paint.c -lncurses`

+### How to use

+- arrow keys - move cursor
+- space - write, start/end line
+- \[ and \] - change character

+To get more information about the tools press F1